 Leonard scores 37 as Raptors beat Cavs 126-110

-TORONTO (AP) — Kawhi Leonard matched his season high with 37 points, helping the Toronto Raptors beat the Cleveland Cavaliers 126-110 on Friday night.
+Leonard matched his season high with 37 points, helping the Raptors beat the Cleveland Cavaliers 126-110 on Friday night.

-OG Anunoby equaled his career high with 21 points as the Raptors improved their NBA-leading record to 25-9.
+OG Anunoby equaled his career high with 21 points as Toronto improved its NBA-leading record to 25-9.
 Pascal Siakam had 15 points and 10 rebounds, and Fred VanVleet scored 14 points.

 The short-handed Raptors won their second straight despite injuries to three starters.
 Guard Kyle Lowry missed his fourth straight game because of a sore left thigh, and center Serge Ibaka was sidelined by a sore right knee for the second straight game.
 Guard Danny Green was shelved by a sore left knee after starting Toronto’s first 33 games.